 You are here: Urology Textbook > Index > Lithotomy position

-The lithotomy position of the patient is needed for examinations or operations in urology, gynecology or proctology.
-The lithotomy position is also used as a common position for childbirth.
-The term lithotomy refers to the historical techniques of bladder stone therapy, as in former ages perineal access routes to the stone were common (sectio lateralis and sectio mediana).
+The lithotomy position of the patient is needed for examinations or operations in urology, gynecology, or proctology.
+The lithotomy position is also a common position for childbirth.
+The term lithotomy refers to the historical techniques of bladder stone therapy, as in the former ages, perineal approaches to the stone were common (sectio lateralis and sectio mediana).

-The patient lies on his back, the legs are flexed in the hip (90 degrees) and abducted (30 degrees) in the hip.
-The knees are bent 70 to 90 degrees, the lower legs are supported on padded leg shells.
+The patient lies on his back, and the legs are flexed in the hip (90 degrees) and abducted (30 degrees) in the hip.
+The knees are bent 70 to 90 degrees; the lower legs are supported on padded leg shells.

-Surgery of the membranous urethra or perineal access to the prostate requires extreme lithotomy position.
-With additional flexion of the lumbar spine, lifting of the buttocks (oblique positioning cushion) and increased flexion of the hip joint, the perineum can be aligned parallel to the floor.
+Surgery of the membranous urethra or perineal approach to the prostate requires an extreme lithotomy position.
+With additional flexion of the lumbar spine, lifting of the buttocks (oblique positioning cushion), and increased hip joint flexion, the perineum can be aligned parallel to the floor.
+The padding of all the relevant pressure points is of paramount importance.
 The legs must be mounted in special holders.
-The padding of all the relevant pressure points is of paramount importance.

 Complications of the Lithotomy Position

 Very rare: compartment syndrome of the leg, nerve injury by pressure (femoral nerve or peroneal nerve).
-Risk factors include long time period of the lithotomy position or/and a strong flexion and rotation of the hip joint.
+Risk factors include a long time of the lithotomy position and a strong flexion and rotation of the hip joint.

 - Pelvic examination